'Does BJP support the corrupt': Priyanka Gandhi Vadra questions Rahul Gandhi’s disqualification as MP

 Banerjee stated, "In PM Modi’s New India, Opposition leaders have become the prime target of BJP!
 While BJP leaders with criminal antecedents are inducted into the cabinet, Opposition leaders are disqualified for their speeches.
 Today, we have witnessed a new low for our constitutional democracy."

+While the Congress and the Opposition rallied to support Gandhi, the BJP said that Rahul Gandhi's disqualification is the result of the Surat Court's order and not a political decision.
+The BJP said, "Disqualification of Congress leader Rahul Gandhi as MP by Lok Sabha Secretariat is the result of a court order and not a political call."
+The ruling party further added everyone is equal before the law.

+Madhya Pradesh CM Shivraj Singh Chouhan said that Rahul Gandhi will have to face the consequences for what he has done.
+Chouhan said, "Whosoever does a wrong thing that person has to face the consequences for their wrongdoing.
+What Rahul Gandhi has done he will have to face the consequences for that."

-While the Congress and the Opposition rallied to support Gandhi, Union Minister Anurag Thakur said that Rahul Gandhi believes he is above the Parliament, law, country.
+Union Minister Anurag Thakur said that Rahul Gandhi believes he is above the Parliament, law, and even the country.
 Thakur added Gandhi believes he is privileged and that his family can do anything.

 The Union Minister was quoted as saying by news agency ANI, "Rahul Gandhi is on a bail in a corruption case of National Herald...He is habitual of going far from truth in Parliament...I think Rahul Gandhi believes he's above Parliament, law, country, he's privileged & Gandhi family can do anything."

 Union Minister Bhupender Yadav said that freedom of speech does not mean defaming or insulting any community while asking how can Gandhi call an entire community as chor or thief.

 Yadav blasted Gandhi and said, "How can he (Rahul Gandhi) call an entire community chor?
 Freedom of speech does not mean defaming or insulting any community.
 He abused the OBC community, not criticised it.
 He is not even seeking an apology for his remarks.
 He also defamed the nation abroad."

 BJP MP from Kaushambi Vinod Sonkar said this is a court order and everyone should accept it.
 He added the Surat court’s verdict has sent a good message across the country.